 If you know in advance that you are not going to meet a submission deadline, the Late Submission of Coursework Policy applies.
+You can download and fill out a Late Submission of Coursework Policy Form and submit it to your module coordinator.
 The application should be made prior to the due date, and granting an extension is at the discretion of the Module Coordinator.

 If a local solution is not possible, contact the Arts and Humanities Desk to submit a formal Extenuating Circumstances application.

-If your extenuating circumstances relate to end-of-trimester assessments/exams your application should be submitted as soon as possible and before the final deadline.
+If local accommodations cannot be made or if your circumstances affect end-of-trimester assessments/exams, your application should be submitted as soon as possible and before the final deadline.
+Supporting evidence is required.

-Applications should be submitted online via SISWeb before this deadline and as close as possible to the time the circumstances occurred.
+Applications should be submitted online via the Programme Services tab in SISWeb before this deadline and as close as possible to the time the circumstances occurred.

 FURTHER INFORMATION AND SUPPORT

-For information on Assessement and Exams please see the EXAMS FAQS
+For information on Assessment and Exams please see the EXAMS FAQS

 Please remember – your Arts & Humanities Desk staff are here to listen and offer advice.
-If you are experiencing personal difficulties, you may prefer to talk in private to one of your Student Advisers.
+If you are experiencing personal difficulties, you may prefer to talk in private to one of your .